ryanmiville/dq/README.md

 # {"name":"Linus"}
 ```

-When stdout is a terminal, stages auto-display a pretty table instead of emitting Arrow:
+When stdout is a terminal, stages auto-execute the accumulated plan and pretty-print a table instead of emitting plan JSON:

 ```
 $ printf '{"name":"Ada","age":37}\n{"name":"Linus","age":54}\n' | dq from json